json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 set of keywords that *affect* the scope they are declared in.
 These keywords are `$id`, `$schema`, `$anchor`, and `$dynamicAnchor`.

-JSON Schema introduces two types of scopes: the *lexical scope* and the *dynamic scope*.
+JSON Schema defines two types of scopes: the *lexical scope* and the *dynamic scope*.
 Understanding how these scopes work is essential for mastering some of the most advanced (and often confusing!) features of JSON Schema, such as dynamic referencing.

 Lexical Scope
 -------------